-Dickinson needs all of us to help the college reach its 2020 carbon neutrality goal, but there is still more work to do.
+Dickinson has reached its 2020 carbon neutrality goal, but there is still more work to do.
 We’ve made great progress reducing emissions of climate-changing greenhouse gases through energy conservation, renewable energy and other projects.
-But to get to zero net emissions, we need to offset emissions that we cannot currently avoid.
+But to maintain zero net emissions, we will need to continue to offset emissions that we cannot currently avoid.

 Dickinson students, parents, alumni, faculty and staff are invited to purchase carbon offsets to counterbalance their travel emissions and help offset Dickinson’s emissions.
 Purchasing one metric ton of carbon offsets, enough to offset a domestic round-trip flight for winter break, costs $11.70.
 Two metric tons, enough to offset an international round-trip flight for study abroad, would cost $23.40.
 Or you could offset 12,500 miles of driving by purchasing five metric tons for $58.50.